scaleoutsean/eseries-perf-analyzer/kubernetes/README.md

 EPA v3.1.0 uses InvluxDB v1.

-Port 8086/tcp is used for client connections and should be open to all *external* collector and dbmanager clients as well as Grafana.
-Collectors do not use authentication so either create firewall rules or run collectors in the same namespace as InfluxDB to eliminate the need for external ingress to InfluxDB.
+Port 8086/tcp is used for client connections and should be open to all *external* collector and dbmanager clients as well as Grafana (if it's external).

+Collector does not use authentication, so either create firewall rules to allow only external collector by IP, or run collector in the same namespace as InfluxDB to eliminate the need for external access to InfluxDB.

-This walk-through doesn't run external collectors, so it is not required to expose InfluxDB.
+This walk-through doesn't run external collectors, so it wasn't necessary to allow external access.
+But I did try it for Grafana, and it worked.

 One, two or three PVs (in increasing order of resilience) may be used for InfluxDB storage.